LouisJackman/language-x/README.md

   contains expressions.
 * Expressions cannot contain items, with one exception: let bindings within lambdas expressions.
-* Grouped expressions with parentheses are not allowed at the top-level of an expression, only as subexpressions within larger expressions.
+* Grouped expressions with parentheses and lambda literals are not allowed at the top-level of an expression, only as subexpressions within larger expressions.
 This allows Sylan to parse separate expressions unambiguously without error prone constructs like JavaScript's automatic semicolon insertion.
 This fixes the problem of a grouped expression being ambiguously either an invocation of an invocable on the previous line or a new grouped expression.
-* Unary operators are the only whitespace sensitive token in Sylan, being interpreted as binary with trailing whitespace and unary otherwise.
-This was inspired by the approach taken by Ruby to solve the same problem, a language that doesn't have problems with ambiguous statement termination in practice.
+* Both unary and infix operators are supported, but one operator cannot be both.
+  This is to avoid parsing ambiguities and to avoid disambiguating with whitespace.

 ### Types